paulrobello/parllama/README.md

 ### v0.3.8
 * Major rework of core to support providers other than Ollama
 * Added support for the following online providers: OpenAI, Anthropic, Groq, Google
+* New session config panel docked to right side of chat tab (more settings coming soon)

 ### v0.3.7
 * Fix for possible crash when there is more than one model loaded into ollama